-This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2017.
-It also provides an overview of our executive compensation philosophy and objectives and some of the highlights of our executive compensation program.
-Finally, it analyzes how and why the compensation committee of our board of directors arrived at the specific compensation decisions for the named executive officers for 2017, including the key factors that our compensation committee considered in determining their compensation.
+This Compensation Discussion and Analysis describes the material elements of our executive compensation program during 2019.
+It also provides an overview of our executive compensation philosophy and objectives and the key highlights of our executive compensation program.
+Finally, it analyzes how and why the compensation committee of our board of directors arrived at the specific compensation decisions for our named executive officers for 2019, including the key factors that our compensation committee considered in determining their compensation.

-In 2017, our named executive officers consisted of the following:
+In 2019, our named executive officers consisted of the following individuals:

-- Thomas B. Neff, our Chief Executive Officer (our "CEO") and Chairman of our board of directors; - Pat Cotroneo, our Chief Financial Officer; and - K. Peony Yu, M.D., our Chief Medical Officer.
+- Thomas B. Neff, our Chief Executive Officer (our "CEO") and Chairperson of our board of directors; - James A. Schoeneck, our Interim Chief Executive Officer (our "Interim CEO"); - Christine L. Chung, our Senior Vice President, China Operations; - Pat Cotroneo, our Chief Financial Officer; - Elias Kouchakji, M.D., our Senior Vice President, Clinical Development, Drug Safety, and Pharmacovigilance; and - K. Peony Yu, M.D., our Chief Medical Officer.